 Flame Retardants & Beyond- Business, Government, & Higher Education Resources

 Productivity in the workplace is not just about how well people work, but also how well they feel.
 When you are looking at ways to keep employees healthy, safe, and productive, you should consider the hidden health hazards in office furniture.
-Chairs, sofas, and other office furniture is often treated with harmful chemicals, including flame retardants, antimicrobials, and stain resistance and waterproofing substances.
-These chemicals have been linked to linked to higher rates of cancer, reduced IQ, obesity, and infertility, among other health problems, and can contaminate the air in your office.
+Chairs, sofas, and other office furniture is often treated with harmful chemicals, including flame retardants, antimicrobials, fluorinated stain treatments, PVC , and formaldehyde (also known as the Hazardous Handful chemicals).
+These chemicals have been linked to serious health effects, including higher rates of cancer, reduced IQ, obesity, and infertility, among other health problems, and can contaminate the air in your office.

 Fortunately CEH can help you determine if your current office furniture contains harmful chemicals, and guide you in replacing it with healthier versions.
 Many businesses find that this not only creates a healthier work environment but also can result in a cost savings!